Citibank Credit Card Offers

 Anyway, it’s a great credit card if you’re looking for one with a simple cash back rate.
 It’s not as good of a card if you want to travel (there’s a foreign transaction fee of foreign_fee) or were hoping for a welcome bonus (there is none).

 As with many credit cards that brag about a long balance transfer period with an intro APR of 0%, it doesn’t have an ongoing rewards program.

 But the big selling point is an introductory APR of 0% for 21 months for balance transfers and 12 months for new purchases (then, RegAPR).

-Here’s the good news: New cardholders earn 60,000 bonus ThankYou Points after spending $4,000 in purchases within the first three months of opening an account (you can redeem those points for $600 in gift cards through thankyou.com).
+Here’s the good news: New cardholders earn 60,000 bonus ThankYou Points after spending $4,000 in purchases within the first three months of opening an account (you can redeem those points for $600 in gift cards or travel rewards through thankyou.com).
 Plus, for a limited time, earn 10 points per $1 on hotels, car rentals and attractions (excluding air travel) booked via the Citi Travel portal through June 30, 2024.

 In fact, there’s a lot of praise one can offer for this card.
 Some highlights: